 How do you manage your leads?

 Eventually, the quality of your leads determines the volume of your sales.
 Lead management is a vital process that is often underlooked, while it should get special attention.
-Although in recent years an increasing number of companies have adopted better lead management strategies, it remains the headache of many sales and marketing departments.
-Hopefully, this article will help you with your practices.
-You know how they say:
+Although in recent years an increasing number of companies have adopted better lead management strategies – usually through CRM lead management – it remains the headache of many sales and marketing departments.
+Hopefully, this article will help you with your practices towards an efficient and effective sales leads management solution.
+You know what they say:

-Keep your leads close, but keep your opportunities closer.
+Keep your leads close, but keep your opportunities even closer.